-The Supervisory Board also has an appropriate number of independent members, in its own estimations.
-In the understanding of the Supervisory Board and Managing Board, there are currently at least two members of the Supervisory Board who are independent in the sense of item 5.4.2 of the Code, namely Professor Dr. Heiko Aurenz and Dr. Zhiming Xu.
+The Supervisory Board also has an appropriate number of independent members, in its own estimation.
+In the understanding of the Supervisory Board and Managing

+Board, there are currently at least two members of the Supervisory Board who are independent in the sense of item 5.4.2 of the Code, namely Professor Dr. Heiko Aurenz and Dr. Zhiming Xu.

-3. Diversity in Executive Positions at the company
+3. Diversity in Executive Positions within the Company

 When filling management positions at the Manz Group, the Managing Board pays attention to diversity in accordance with the recommendation in item 4.1.5 of the Code, striving, in particular, to give due consideration to women.
 These goals should be pursued in addition to a well-balanced level of technical qualifications.
-As an international company, the Manz Group has a large number of foreign employees and managers, particularly in Asia.
-Employees and managers from 28 countries (previous year: 28 countries) work at the Group's various subsidiaries and employees from 24 countries (previous year: 25 countries) work at Manz AG alone.
+As a global company, the Manz Group has a large number of foreign employees and managers, particularly in Asia.
+Employees and managers from 28 countries (previous year: 28 countries) work at the various Group companies, and employees from 25 countries (previous year: 24 countries) work at Manz AG.
 The Managing Board has taken further measures to promote a greater degree of international diversity at the senior management level.
 For example, in addition to biannual international strategy meetings, a wide range of tools for managing staff and fostering their development have been developed and implemented at an international level.

-Women made up 16 % (previous year: 16 %) of the Manz Group's workforce at the end of the 2017 fiscal year.
+At the end of the financial year 2019, the portion of women among Manz Group employees was around 15% (previous year: 16%).
 However, women are not yet sufficiently represented in managerial positions.
-The company offers flexible working hours, which make both part-time and flextime schedules possible.
+The company offers flexible working hours, which make both part-time and flex-time schedules possible.

-VII.
-Manz Performance Share Plan 2012 and 2015
+VI.
+Manz Performance Share Plan 2015 and 2019